-If you are buying a property to let as long-term or as a short-term holiday rental, you will benefit from a fixed regular income that you can rely on as part of your long-term financial planning.
+If you are buying a property to let as a long-term or as a short-term holiday rental, you will benefit from a fixed, regular income that you can rely on as part of your long-term financial planning.

 As Estepona continues to increase in popularity, you can also only expect to see the resale value of your property increase year by year.